labbeth/HyperRAG/README.md

 The pipeline consists of four main steps:

 1. **Span Detection:** Use a pretrained LLM (e.g., ChatGPT-3.5) to identify phenotype spans in clinical text.
-2. **Candidate Retrieval (RAG):** Compute dense embeddings for spans and retrieve top-k phenotype candidates from HPO using Euclidean or hyperbolic similarity.
+2. **Candidate Retrieval:** Compute dense embeddings for spans and retrieve top-k phenotype candidates from HPO using Euclidean or hyperbolic similarity.
 3. **Reranking:** Apply reranking strategy (e.g., euclidean, hyperbolic, hybrid, late-interaction)to refine candidates ranking.
 4. **Evaluation:** Assess performance using both standard and hierarchy-aware metrics.